silx-kit/silx/doc/source/applications/compare.rst

 Horizontal Compare Mode
 """""""""""""""""""""""

-- Splits the display vertically into two panels
+Splits the display vertically into two panels:

 - Dataset ``A`` is displayed at the **top**
 - Dataset ``B`` is displayed at the **bottom**